Three excursions in the Austrian Tyrol by train

 The Austrian Tyrol is a real favourite of ours and is even more enthralling under a mantle of snow.
 From our base in Innsbruck, we explore some of the region's most beautiful attractions, such as the towns of Kufstein and Rattenberg.
 We also visit delightful Seefeld with a horse-drawn sleigh, and Mayrhofen - which we discover on a narrow-gauge railway.

 We meet at our dedicated Departure Office in St Pancras International and depart by Eurostar to Brussels.
-Here, we change trains and continue on the high-speed service to Nuremberg, a classic German city with an impressive castle and colourful streets, where we spend the night.
-On Day 2, we leave Nuremberg and continue to Munich, passing into Austria and on to Innsbruck.
+Here, we change trains and continue on the high-speed service to Munich, a classic German city with a impressive architecture and colourful streets, where we spend the night.
+On Day 2, we leave Munich and continue into Austria and on to Innsbruck.

 This morning we begin our stay in the Tyrolean capital with a guided sightseeing tour.
 Innsbruck is known for its wonderful Renaissance and Baroque buildings, and we admire these from the maze of cobbled alleyways in the medieval Old Town.
 Highlights here include the dazzling Hofburg Imperial Palace and the Golden Roof, built for the Emperor Maximilian I to serve as a royal box from which he could observe the tournaments below.
 Following the tour, you are free to explore independently.
 The Old Town is also a perfect place to enjoy a coffee and to try some of the exquisite local cakes.
 Alternatively, take a scenic excursion into the surrounding mountains on the Stubaitalbahn Railway.
 Opened in 1904, this 11-mile narrow-gauge railway connects central Innsbruck with the beautiful mountain hamlets surrounding it, climbing past idyllic scenery to more than 3,000ft at the line's peak.